LSBUSGP/Briefs/README.md

 # Briefs

-Year one students are expected to produce 3 pieces of work to the following briefs.
-Year two students are expected to produce 4.
+Year one students must attempt three projects to the following briefs.
+Year two students must attempt four.

 You have two weeks to work on your chosen brief.
-After each two weeks, submit your work, even if it is unfinished and move on to your next brief.
+After each two weeks, submit your project, even if it is incomplete and move on to your next brief.

 ## Beginner